anoshenko/rui/README.md

 This function removes the View from the given position and returns it.
 If index points outside the bounds of the list, then nothing is removed, and the function returns nil.

+	ViewIndex(view View) int

+This function returns the index of the child View, or -1 if there is no such View in the container.
+It is often used in conjunction with RemoveView if the index of the child View is unknown:

+	if index := container.ViewIndex(view); index >= 0 {
+		container.RemoveView(index)
+	}

 ## ListLayout

 ListLayout is a container that implements the ViewsContainer interface.
 To create it, use the function